-The first step is to talk to talk to your midwife or doctor about how you're feeling.
 There are several things that can be done to help.
 What support you’re offered will depend on what your symptoms and how severe they are, what’s available locally and what you and your healthcare professional think will help.

 Some pregnant women feel distressed or guilty about feeling anxious or panicky when everyone expects them to be happy.
 But pregnancy can be a very emotional experience and mental health problems such as anxiety and depression are common.
 Try to remember that your healthcare professionals won’t judge you for how you feel.
 Their focus will be on finding ways to help you stay well so you can take care of yourself and your baby.

 Have a look at our ideas for coping with stress and top tips for looking after your emotional wellbeing.

 For specific worries, such as money, housing, relationships there are local and national organisations that may be able to help you too.
 Ask your midwife or GP for details.

 Managing mental health problems can be difficult when you’re pregnant.
 But try not to focus on the anxiety itself and focus on what you're doing to manage your symptoms.
 Be confident that you are doing everything you can to take care of your baby.